bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 >
 > ### SOF
 >
->◻︎Sof, born inside the Nex Gen Lab, embodies the promise of a new dawn.
+>☐Sof, born inside the Nex Gen Lab, embodies the promise of a new dawn.
 With the blood of adventurers coursing through their veins, they inherit the legacy of their mother, Selene, who left Sof in the care of an AI assistant “M8”.
 Surrounded by the wonders of this fantastical realm, Sof discovers the magic and mysteries that lie within.
-As they embark on her own journey of discovery, they start to put together the pieces of their fragmented family history, with the potential to reunite mankind.◻︎
+As they embark on her own journey of discovery, they start to put together the pieces of their fragmented family history, with the potential to reunite mankind.☐
 >
 >ATTACK: 15 ⚔ - DEFENCE: 10 ⛨ - SPIRIT: 90 ✦
 >